In addition to provincial or territorial law, cities and towns may have their own traffic regulations. These are usually known as ordinances or codes.

 There are often regulations in other jurisdictions, including university and college campuses, and military bases.

 These local regulations may not take away any rights listed in the provincial/territorial traffic laws, unless this option is expressly permitted by the province.
 They also may not permit a person riding a bike to do anything prohibited by provincial/territorial law.

 See below for the municipal regulations that influence your ride in Greater Vancouver.

-Would you like to see your province’s/municipality’s traffic laws & bylaws listed here?
+Would you like to see your province’s traffic law and/or municipality’s traffic bylaws for cyclists listed on our site?

 Simply complete the form below,* and we will add that to our work plan.
 Providing us with a link to the local bylaws can greatly speed up the process.

 * If you are considering purchasing access to the ‘Traffic Smarts for Cyclists’ course for your organization, we will add these here and in the course at no cost (minimum purchase required).
 To request complimentary access to review the course, and addition of the laws and regulations applicable to your location, please use this form.